-Visits to health and therapeutic care facilities have become a pretty rare event in the time of the Covid pandemic, for all but emergencies.
-But now as the vaccines kick in and facilities slowly open their doors again, health care providers have the opportunity to rethink and reform the way they do things.
+Visits to health and therapeutic care facilities became a pretty rare event in the time of the Covid pandemic, for all but emergencies.
+But now that facilities have opened their doors again, health care providers have the opportunity to rethink and reform the way they do things.
 If you run a health or therapy business here are some things to consider as part of your re-opening review.

 Patients and their families commonly experience anxiety and even fear when entering a healthcare facility.
 In order to alleviate these negative emotions, facilities can create environments that can increase their clients’ level of comfort.
 Constructing or altering certain aspects of the healthcare setting can enable this process and allow patients and their families to focus more on their medical treatments and outcomes.